pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

         """This is a docstring for ``var_1``."""

 2. Inline literals are rendered using \`\`: \`\`literal\`\` becomes ``literal``.
-3. Every public member (variable, function, class or method) must have a docstring.
+3. Every member (variable, function, class or method) must have a docstring.
-   It's **good practice** (not to say demanded) to document private objects as well, but they will not be included in the docs by default.
+   Though only *public* members are included by current configurations, it is demanded that all members, including *private* and *special* members have a proper docstring.
 4. From the docstring it should be clear what an object does or is, what it takes as arguments and what it returns.
 Avoid overly scientific or complicated language.
 5. Sphinx provides extensive linking and cross-referencing features.